Myrrh: In Islam

 According to the hadith of Muhammad, narrated by Abu Nuaim on the authority of Abban bin Saleh bin Anas, Muhammad said, "Fumigate your houses with mugwort, myrrh and thyme."
 (Kanz-ul-Ummal).
 The Encyclopedia of Islamic Herbal Medicine mentions the same hadith: "The Messenger of Allah stated, 'Fumigate your houses with al-shih, murr, and sa'tar.'"
 The author states that this use of the word "murr" refers specifically to Commiphora myrrha.
 The other two are Al-Shih (possibly mugwort) and Sa'tar (or Za'atar - thyme).

 Ancient myrrh

 Pedanius Dioscorides described the myrrh of the first century AD as most likely to refer to a "species of mimosa", describing it "like the Egyptian thorn".
 He describes its appearance and leaf structure as "spinnate-winged".

 Other products that can be confused with myrrh

 The oleo-gum-resins of a number of other Commiphora species are also used as perfumes, medicines (such as aromatic wound dressings), and incense ingredients.
 These myrrh-like resins are known as bdellium (including guggul and African bdellium), balsam (balm of Gilead or Mecca balsam) and opopanax (bisabol).

 Fragrant "myrrh beads" are made from the crushed seeds of Detarium microcarpum, an unrelated West African tree.
 These beads are traditionally worn by married women in Mali as multiple strands around the hips.

 The name "myrrh" is also applied to the potherb Myrrhis odorata, otherwise known as "cicely" or "sweet cicely".

-As of 2022 Myrrh has been branded as Synthetic Cannabinoid by Amazon.